Westminster Christian Academy (Missouri): Athletics

 Westminster teams are the Wildcats.
-The school is a member of the Metro League along with John Burroughs, Lutheran North, Lutheran South, MICDS, Principia, Priory, and Villa Duchesne.
+The school is a member of the Metro League along with John Burroughs, Lutheran North, Lutheran South, MICDS, Principia, Priory, and Whitfield.

-Westminster's athletic program has won many state titles.
-Varsity football started in 2001; Westminster has since won five district championships and two conference championships.
-The team reached the state final four for the first time in 2015.
-In 2014, the boys' baseball team became the first in Missouri history to win four consecutive state championships.
+Westminster's athletic program has won many state titles, including 15 state championships and 33 individual state championships.
+Varsity football started in 2001; the team has since won five district championships and two conference championships and reached the state final four for the first time in 2015.
+In 2010, the boys' golf team won Westminster's first state championship.
+In 2014, the boys' baseball team became the first in Missouri history to win four consecutive state championships (2011, 2012, 2013, 2014).
 The boys' hockey team won the Wickenheiser Cup in 2017 and 2018.
 In 2022, the girls' volleyball team won their second straight state championship.
 In March 2023, the girls' swim team won the state championship for the first time.
 Margo O'Meara was the first girl and the second student to win four consecutive Missouri state diving championships.
+In December 2023, the boys' soccer team won its first-ever state championship.

+Westminster's student athletes have won several awards.
+Four athletes—Jacob Turner (2009) and Jake Matheny (2016) in baseball, Kirsten Davis (2017) in soccer, and Daniel Everett (2011) in track and field—have been named Missouri Gatorade Player of the Year.
+In 2015, Zach Hughes won the Wendy's High School Heisman award.

 Accreditation and memberships

 Accreditation

 Westminster has been accredited since 1983 by the Independent Schools Association of the Central States, the first Christian school to achieve that accreditation, and by Cognia.